-So we, with respect to the company, they withdrew those bids, Mr. Speaker.
-So that was part of the story in that, but in terms of lessons learned; maybe more patience and look at ways to improve the whole tendering process.
+With respect to the company, they withdrew those bids, Mr. Speaker.
+That was part of the story in that, but in terms of lessons learned; maybe more patience and look at ways to improve the whole tendering process.
 Thank you, Mr. Speaker.